Exposure of Hawaiian Monk Seals to Ciguatoxin and Impact on Foraging Behavior

 What We Did

 Working with the Hawaiian Monk Seal Research Program, monk seals were sampled throughout the Hawaiian Islands, including in the Papahanaumokuakea Marine National Monument (PMNM).
-We developed methods to detect the presence of toxin in blood, and used analytical chemistry techniques (to identify the chemical signature for Pacific ciguatoxin variety (ciguatoxin conger 3C).
-This represented the first identification of ciguatoxin in any marine mammal, and was present in the blood of 19% of 53 monk seals ranging across the entire Hawaiian archipelago.
+We developed methods to detect the presence of toxin in blood, and used analytical chemistry techniques to identify the chemical signature for Pacific ciguatoxin (ciguatoxin conger 3C).
+This represented the first identification of ciguatoxin in any marine mammal, and was present in the blood of 19 percent of 53 monk seals ranging across the entire Hawaiian archipelago.

 The amount of toxin found in blood was comparable to that which would elicit toxic symptoms in a laboratory rat.
-We next conducted toxicokinetic modeling (how fast a chemical enters an animal and what happens to it when inside) in laboratory rats and determined that 75% of the toxin in a meal is absorbed and has a mean residence time in blood of 82 hours.
+Next, we conducted toxicokinetic modeling (how fast a chemical enters an animal and what happens to it when inside) in laboratory rats and determined that 75 percent of the toxin in a meal is absorbed and has a mean residence time in blood of 82 hours.
 This research indicates that Hawaiian monk seals are exposed to significant levels of ciguatoxins that could pose a threat to their recovery from being a critically endangered species.